 If you’re planning to pass the CISA exam, then you need study materials that will explain the exam content to you.
 Study materials that include all the information on which the CISA exam will test you are essential for success.
-And, conveniently, the creators of the CISA exam have developed some materials for you.
+And the creators of the CISA exam have developed some materials.
 Yes, ISACA, the organization that awards the CISA and other information systems certifications, has produced a review resource for CISA exam candidates called the CISA Review Manual.
-So, to best prepare for the CISA exam, learn more about ISACA’s publication and other CISA study materials available to you to determine which ones you should use.
+So, to best prepare for the CISA exam, learn more about ISACA’s publication and why this manual is not enough to pass the CISA exam.

 To aid CISA candidates in their exam studies, ISACA publishes the CISA Review Manual, also known as the CRM.
 The CRM covers the entire CISA exam syllabus.
 The 27th edition of the CISA Review Manual is the most recent edition of the manual.
 Therefore, it will prepare you for the CISA exam updated in June 2019.
 You can get the CRM as a 385-page ebook or printed book directly from ISACA.